The marketing and advertising industries have historically been more about fantasy than reality, and female idealisation rather than empowerment.

 As a result, many women have an unjustifiably low opinion of the way they look.

-Dove attempted to highlight this issue in this emotional video campaign, showing women the stark difference between two drawings of themselves – one they created and another drawn by a forensic artist specially trained to produce realistic portraits of people.
+Dove attempted to highlight this issue in this emotional video campaign from 2013, showing women the stark difference between two drawings of themselves – one they created and another drawn by a forensic artist specially trained to produce realistic portraits of people.

-Dove continued the theme of negative self-image in women with this powerful visual piece.
+Dove continued the theme of negative self-image in women with this powerful visual piece in 2016.

 The video shows a number of tweets from women making negative comments about their looks or their body, and suggests a simple way we can change the discourse.